Metro-2: Studies of declassified Soviet archival materials

 In 2021, a book by Dmitry Yurkov was published which covered new research on the history of special fortification in Moscow.
 Below is a summary of findings.

 From declassified archival documents, an overall layout of the track system and its main components can be established for the late 1960s (this is limited by the source material officially released so far).
 While the system was eventually assembled in the late 1960s by the KGB, originally it was a collection of structures built for a variety of purposes and operators.

-Deep single track tunnel
+Deep single-track tunnel

 This is the oldest component of Metro-2.
-Construction began in the mid-1950s, and its design was finalised in 1956.
+Construction began in the mid-1950s, and its design was finalized in 1956.
 It intended to provide a solution to the challenge of extending the red line southwest, beyond the Sportivnaya metro station and the river.
-Because of the conflicting requirements—a reasonable cost, a secure river crossing, and a civil defence shelter capacity—the final design included a shallow metro line with a vulnerable bridge backed up by a deep single track tunnel—which spurs from the main line after the Sportivnaya station (the initial part of this spur is seen on normal track maps)—and a high-speed elevator shaft.
+Because of the conflicting requirements - a reasonable cost, a secure river crossing, and a civil defence shelter capacity - the final design included a shallow metro line with a vulnerable bridge backed up by a deep single track tunnel - which spurs from the main line after the Sportivnaya station (the initial part of this spur is seen on normal track maps) - and a high-speed elevator shaft.

 Originally, there were also other intended peacetime uses, such as nighttime train parking.